Cybersecurity and CMMS

 The impact of cybersecurity incidents to manufacturing organizations can be expensive and disruptive.
 According to an NTT Global Threat Intelligence report from May 2021, the manufacturing sector experienced a 300% increase in worldwide cyber-attacks since the start of the Covid pandemic.
 These attacks include well-publicized incidents such as the Colonial Pipeline and JBS but also hundreds of others impacting companies large and small.

 Developing an OT Cybersecurity Program

-The first steps in mitigate potential cyber threats is understanding the risks most applicable to your operation.
+The first steps in mitigating potential cyber threats are understanding the risks most applicable to your operation.
 The cybersecurity risks faced in manufacturing include:

 - Phishing attacks

 - Equipment compromise

 - Insider Threats

 The most effective means to prioritize and start remediation on these risks is to adopt a formal OT cybersecurity program with a dedicated champion.
 In most organizations, OT cybersecurity will fall under the scope of IT cybersecurity.
 In order for this program to be successful OT and IT must be in sync.
 This synchronization can be challenging because some standard IT security practices do not translate directly within the OT world.
 For example, a routine IT activity such as patching vulnerable software can be problematic in OT if it results in equipment downtime.